nachocaru/xaprb.com/content/blog/2006-07-12-how-to-switch-from-linuxthreads-to-nptl-on-gentoo.md

 title: How to switch from linuxthreads to NPTL on Gentoo
 date: "2006-07-12"
 permalink: /2006/07/12/how-to-switch-from-linuxthreads-to-nptl-on-gentoo/
-description:
-  - >
-    Explains how to check your system for NPTL vs. linuxthreads, and switch to NPTL if your system uses linuxthreads.
 ---
 This article explains how to enable the Native Posix Threading Library (NPTL) on Gentoo GNU/Linux, and how to disable the now-obsolete linuxthreads library so you don't have both on your system.